Medaware-org/anterogradia/README.md

 The `invokeCompiler` method takes an optional `parameters` argument, which is a `HashMap<String, String>` of startup parameters that will be accessible to the script at runtime.

-## Working with Anterogradia - Basic Concepts
+## Core Principles of Anterogradia

 1) All data types are strings.
-Integer literals are syntactically allowed, but are treated indifferently from a regular string literal.
+Integer and floating point literals are syntactically allowed, but are treated indifferently from a regular string literal.

 2) There are just two types of expressions: **String literals** and **Function calls**.